AeronRoemer/list-name-app/README.md

 Today:
-1. [x] Add Next 100 Names
-2. [x] Set Default for Radio Button
-3. [x] Beautify Loading Div
+* Prevent Back button use

 Next:
-* Make page refresh on Reload

 --------
 * Deploy
 --------
-* Clear DOM on back
+* Beautify Repo
 * Authentication Options
 * Testing
-* Learn more about PostCss and PurgeCSS
+* Learn more about PostCss and PurgeCSS outside of TW

 ### Deployment Concerns
 * Web Browser (Install & Install Binary for Selenium)